-For as long as no Notification Event has occurred and no Notice to Pay, Breach of Asset Cover Test Notice (which is not remedied) or CBC Acceleration Notice has been served on the CBC, no cash flows will run through the CBC.
+For as long as no Notification Event has occurred and no Notice to Pay, Breach of Asset Cover Test Notice or CBC Acceleration Notice has been served on the CBC, no cash flows will run through the CBC.
 In those circumstances the Originators will be entitled to receive and retain the proceeds from the Transferred Assets for their own benefit.
-In addition, the Issuer will, as consideration for the CBC assuming the Guarantee, pay (a) all costs and expenses of the CBC and (b) make and receive all payments to be made or received by the CBC under any Swap Agreement (except that any collateral to be provided by a Swap Provider following its downgrade will be delivered to the CBC irrespective of whether any Notification Event has occurred or any Notice to Pay, Breach of Asset Cover Test Notice (which is not remedied) or CBC Acceleration Notice has been served at such time).
-Upon the earlier to occur of a Notification Event and service of a Notice to Pay, Breach of Asset Cover Test Notice (which is not remedied) or CBC Acceleration Notice on the CBC, cash flows will run through the CBC and will be applied in accordance with the relevant Priority of Payments.
+In addition, the Issuer will, as consideration for the CBC assuming the Guarantee, pay (a) all costs and expenses of the CBC and (b) make and receive all payments to be made or received by the CBC under any Swap Agreement (except that any collateral to be provided by a Swap Provider following its downgrade will be delivered to the CBC irrespective of whether any Notification Event has occurred or any Notice to Pay, Breach of Asset Cover Test Notice or CBC Acceleration Notice has been served at such time).
+Upon the earlier to occur of a Notification Event and service of a Notice to Pay, Breach of Asset Cover Test Notice or CBC Acceleration Notice on the CBC, cash flows will run through the CBC and will be applied in accordance with the relevant Priority of Payments.